 Her many accomplishments include the Emerging Artist Award in 2015, the Yachting Award in 2016, and the Thomas Hoyne Award in 2017, at the International Marine Art Exhibition in Mystic Seaport.
 She is a Signature Member in the American Society of Marine Artists.

 He is a Fellow and serves as the current President of the American Society of Marine Artists.
-He has won multiple awards at the Mystic International Marine Art Exhibition, including the prestigious Yachting Award in 2009, 2010, 2011 and 2013.
+He has won awards at the Mystic International Marine Art Exhibition, including the Yachting Award in 2009, 2010, 2011 and 2013.
 Russ lives and works in Mystic, CT.

 Richard K. Loud was born on the Adams Shore section of Quincy Bay in Massachusetts.
 The son of a master shipwright, he was exposed early on to the complexities and beauty of boat design.
 This early training and passion for sailing is evident in his paintings today.
 His work combines a thorough understanding of a wide variety of vessel types and sea conditions, with a unique artistic feeling of light and atmosphere.

 After working his way through Northeastern University as a draftsman for the Penn Central Railroad, he served as a deckhand on a 114-foot motor yacht and later assisted his father designing and building yachts.
 During this time, he strived to paint the scenes that surrounded him.